 Invent your own device to battle invasive species9 to 12YesYesYesNoNoNoYes 1 lesson plan about how lionfish got into Florida's reefs, how they effect their new environment, how they are being managed, and new technology to save the environment they are effecting.

-Do you want to help slow the spread of invasive species and reduce their environmental and economic impacts?
-If so, join the community science program!
-The community science program is made up of volunteers who receive expert training to identify, track, and control important invaders in priority areas.
+Do you want help slow the spread of invasive species and reduce their environmental and economic impacts?
+If so, join the citizen science program!
+The citizen science program is made up of volunteers who receive expert training to identify, track, and control important invaders in priority areas.